-This last condition is the most interesting and, for many markets, the most realistic.18 Since guarantees are not enforced, this situation, without moral preferences, is strategically identical to the trust game.
+This last condition is the most interesting and, for many markets, the most realistic.17 Since guarantees are not enforced, this situation, without moral preferences, is strategically identical to the trust game.
 With moral preferences, however, people may actually trust and be trustworthy and, moreover, be averse to lying (Gneezy, 2005).
-If, as just discussed, market forces compel sellers to offer a satisfaction guarantee, then moral forces may compel them to honor it, in which case they should also tend to return amounts that will keep them honest and prevent a request for a refund.
-That is, depending on the strength of preferences of fair play and honesty, even nonbinding guarantees may increase efficiency.
+If, as just discussed, market forces compel sellers to offer a satisfaction guarantee, then moral forces may compel exactly the prediction just articulated.
+In particular, assume the utility the buyer gets from taking the default option would not simply be 100, but $100 + \alpha x$ where $\alpha > 0$ can be arbitrarily small (but less than 2).
+An ethic of this kind is rooted in the kinds of reciprocal behavior that is often observed in data that Fehr-Schmidt preferences have been evoked to explain.
+With this minor addition, it is trivial to derive that a Fehr-Schmidt approach would imply that the anticipated equilibrium payoff of the buyer is increasing in x.

-$^{^{18}}$ The design most similar to this that we know of is the "promise condition" of Glaeser et al. (2000).
+17The design most similar to this that we know of is the "promise condition" of Glaeser et al. (2000).
 They gave subjects the chance to make a nonbinding promise to pass back at least what they received, that is, to promise a return ratio of 1.
 They found the promise had little effect, and did not improve the amount returned by player 2s.